rdyar/rdyar.github.io/_posts/2016-08-30-SOS-project-notes.md

 ---
 ---

-Just some random notes from a project - the Simple Ordering System.
+Just some random notes from a project.

 ## Windows Command Line Stuff